LukeCe/rdev-lcd/README.md

-# rdev-lcd
+# R development kit

-Docker environment for development of R code
+A reproducible docker environment for development of R code.